robbystk/bitcoin.org/_alerts/2017-07-12-potential-split.md

 the end of July.

-The Bitcoin block chain, which is a record of all Bitcoin transactions to date, relies on a network of thousands of Bitcoin nodes running Bitcoin software that help propagate transactions.
-On {{start}}, the Bitcoin block chain may experience what is known as a chain split.
+The Bitcoin block chain, which is a record of all Bitcoin transactions to date, relies on a network of thousands of Bitcoin nodes running Bitcoin software.
+On
+{{start}}, the Bitcoin block chain may experience what is known as a chain split.
 This is when a portion of Bitcoin's nodes run software that another portion of nodes are not fully compatible with.
 As a result, some nodes may propagate confirmed transactions that other nodes may not accept or recognize due to alternative software.
 This may result in unreliable [confirmation scoring][] for an unknown length of time.
 This means that any bitcoins you receive during this period could disappear from your wallet or be a type of bitcoin that other people will not accept as payment, until the situation is resolved.

 Once the situation is resolved, confirmation scoring will either automatically return to their normal reliability or there will be two (or more) competing